 These homemade Peanut Butter Cups are a healthier version of my favorite candy, made with only four ingredients!
-They are made with a refined sugar-free + vegan homemade chocolate and sprinkled with flaky sea salt.
+They are made with refined sugar-free, vegan homemade chocolate and sprinkled with flaky sea salt.

-You may have noticed that recently I’ve been super into making way healthier but still totally delicious versions of my favorite, traditionally unhealthy treats.
-First, I whipped up these copycat homemade Twix Bars that were made with a super delicious vegan caramel and crispy coconut flour shortbread.
+You may have noticed that recently, I’ve been super into making way healthier but still totally delicious versions of my favorite unhealthy treats.
+First, I whipped up these copycat homemade Twix Bars, which were made with a super delicious vegan caramel and crispy coconut flour shortbread.

 A version of one of my favorite candies made with only six ingredients, and without any refined sugars or gluten?
 Yes, please!
 Those first bars have inspired a whole slew of follow-ups.